general-molecular-simulations/so3lr/README.md

 pip install .
 ```

-## Command Line Interface
+## Command Line Interface (CLI)

-SO3LR can be used via a unified command line interface (CLI) that provides several functionalities through subcommands:
+SO3LR provides a unified command line interface that leverages JAX-MD's performance optimization under the hood (detailed in the JAX-MD section below).
+This allows you to perform optimizations and MD simulations with simple commands.
+The CLI supports several key functionalities:

-- `so3lr opt`: Geometry optimization using the FIRE algorithm
+- `so3lr opt`: Geometry optimization
-- `so3lr nvt`: NVT molecular dynamics (constant volume and temperature)
+- `so3lr nvt`: NVT molecular dynamics
-- `so3lr npt`: NPT molecular dynamics (constant pressure and temperature)
+- `so3lr npt`: NPT molecular dynamics
-- `so3lr eval`: Model evaluation on datasets
+- `so3lr eval`: Model evaluation on a dataset

 Each subcommand has its own set of options and can be run with `--help` to see all available parameters.